GET A CASH OFFER NOW

 Lead-based paint inspection

 If a home was built before 1978, the buyer is required to be served with the Information on Lead-Based Paint and Lead-Based Paint Hazards form by federal law.
+That’s because it is no uncommon for homes built before 1978 to contain lead paint.
 A lead inspection will vary in cost depending on the size of the home.
 Many homeowners sign the notice and never have an inspection performed.
 Whether or not to inspect the home is a personal decision.

 On average, you can expect to pay $200-$500 for a lead inspection in Texas.